dlwh/epic/README.md

 ```

 Trees have a number of methods on them.
-See the class definition or API docs (TODO: publish api docs)
+See the class definition or [API docs](http://www.scalanlp.org/api/epic).

 #### Part-of-Speech Tagger